aixplain/aiXplain/README.md

 pipe = Pipeline(api_key=api_key)

-path="<DATA_URL>"
+path=<DATA_URL>
 response = pipe.run(data=path)
 ```

 API_KEY can be obtained by creating a pipeline in pipeline designer through the aiXplain platform UI.
 For DATA_URL generate a http(s) link to your image or video file to process, though text input can be directly supplied to data parameter in the run function without needing a URL.

+Information on how to generate the API_KEY can be found in the [subtitle generation pipeline sample video](https://aixplain.com/designer-tutorial/).

 #### Subtitle Generation